 Feed Additives Banned

-Beta agonist cattle drugs are so controversial, the 27-member European Union, China, Taiwan, Russia &160 other countries ban or restrict them.
-Reuters reports that South Korea found beta agonist traces in U.S. Beef imports.
+Beta agonist drugs are so controversial, the 27-member European Union, China, Taiwan, Russia & 160 other countries ban or restrict them citing animal & human health safety.
+Reuters reports South Korea found beta agonist traces in U.S. Beef imports.